 Consume a nutrient-dense, primarily vegetarian diet, rich in whole, unprocessed, preferably organic foods, mostly plant foods as well as cold-water fish.

 Food Intolerance Testing – GOLD

 Suffering from headaches, bloating, tiredness?
-These are often signs of a food sensitivity or a food intolerance affecting your daily life.
-Premium Food Intolerance Test is our most comprehensive food intolerance test which analyses your IgG reactions to 208 food and drink ingredients.
-You will be provided with clear results and nutritional support to help you replace your problem foods and optimise your diet.
+These are often signs of food sensitivity or a food intolerance affecting your daily life.
+Premium Food Intolerance Test is our most comprehensive food intolerance test, which analyses your IgG reactions to 208 food and drink ingredients.
+York Test will provide you with clear results and nutritional support to help you replace your problem foods and optimise your diet.